moewe-io/embed-google-fonts/readme.txt

 **Notes**

 * This is not optimized in any way
 * This doesn't automatically replaces all your Google fonts with local versions.
-Only these weve contained and which can be replaced the method we used.
-* Droid Sans is replaced with Noto Sans
+If a plugin/theme doens't use WordPress wp_enqueue_style it propably won't work.

 == Changelog ==